ValkyrieIntelligence/vlk-associate-tutorials/model_practice/boosting_regressors.md

     values will constitute the search space.
 We try each possible combination of parameters and find the combination which minimizes error.

-    Use `GridSearchCV` for to find the best `RandomForestRegressor` and `GradientBoostRegressor` models respectively.
+    Use `GridSearchCV` to find the best hyperparameters for your model.
     Remember to specify `n_jobs=-1` in `GridSearchCV` to use all the cores of your machine and speed up your search.

+10. Other question to consider when improving your model:
+      * How did your model improve?
+      * What are the best parameters?
+      * What are the most import features?
+      * What other data might you include to improve your performance?
+      * How often should you train your model if used in a production setting?